syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_3/README.md

 ### Configuration

-> **Note:**
+{: .notice--primary-start}
->
+**NOTE:**

-> * for various reasons not all modules can always be configured, built and used on all FreeBSD versions and architectures
+* for various reasons not all modules can always be configured, built and used on all FreeBSD versions and architectures
-> * for using all the available modules you might have to install further dependencies as mentioned above
+* for using all the available modules you might have to install further dependencies as mentioned above
-> * for more details, please see the [[actual state of supported features|dev-macos-mod-sup-status]], and the required [dependencies](#dependencies).
+* for more details, please see the [[actual state of supported features|dev-macos-mod-sup-status]], and the required [dependencies](#dependencies).
-{: .notice}
+{: .notice--primary-end}

 #### Using autotool